mbiegel1/cmsc447_hw1_final/README.md

 ### Files
 There are three main files and a folder:
-    `flask_backend.py`: Contains the back-end to communicate between HTML and the SQL database `sql_data.py`: Contains functionality for adding, updating, reading, and deleting data from the SQL database.
+    `\nflask_backend.py`: Contains the back-end to communicate between HTML and the SQL database `\nsql_data.py`: Contains functionality for adding, updating, reading, and deleting data from the SQL database.
-    `scores.db`: Database file that stores data and is accessed by application during use `templates`: Contains all HTML templates that are used and displayed on each respected page:
+    `\nscores.db`: Database file that stores data and is accessed by application during use `\ntemplates`: Contains all HTML templates that are used and displayed on each respected page:
         `home_screen.html`: Interface output for the home screen of the application `add_data.html`: Interface and page for user to interact with when "Add a new user" button is selected `update_data.html`: Interface and page for user to interact with when "Update existing user" button is selected